-Our first project rediscovers the meticulous record-keeping of Monroe N. Work.
-It is the most thorough map of the reign of lynching in the USA from 1834–1968.
+Our first project rediscovers the meticulous record-keeping of Monroe Work and his wife Florence.
+It is the most thorough map of the reign of lynching in the USA from 1848–1964.

-We designed Monroe Work Today to be clear & short enough to add as a homework assignment in any teacher’s existing lesson plan for the Jim Crow era.
-The first place for a reader to explore the map is around his or her own town: for example, a student in California would discover that stereotypically “liberal” areas such as Santa Cruz, the Bay Area, or LA are marred with dozens of lynchings.
-In this way the project makes real the relevance of local history to larger patterns of American racism.
+We designed Monroe & Florence Work Today to be clear & short enough to add as a homework assignment in any lesson plan for the Jim Crow era.
+The project makes real the relevance of local history to larger patterns of American racism.

 This project was self-funded, directed, and produced by the studio.